TheJacksonLaboratory/SVE/README.md

 a VCF formated file for use as input to fusorSV.
 Additional features include process spawning, output checking file conversion and database integration.
 Adapted for use on single systems, clusters or cloud systems via VM images such as docker.
 Easily extensible for addition of new SV calling algorithms and data sources.
-Several comon pre and post processing stages are included.<bd>
+Several comon pre and post processing stages are included.<br>
 ###Requirements
-python 2.7.10+, numpy, scipy, subprocess32, paramiko, scp, HTSeq, mysql.connector<bd>
+python 2.7.10+, numpy, scipy, subprocess32, paramiko, scp, HTSeq, mysql.connector<br>
 automated bash configuration of requirements is included for docker or container use

 ###Alternative docker image of full SVE